CaptGBread/Additional-Custom-Modules/README.md

 This is my personal repository.
 All the original code belongs to their respective owner.
 I modified them to fits my needs.

-###Credits
+### Credits
 - [Zen Minimal Ext Menu](https://github.com/Dinno-DEV/zen-minimal-exit-menu) by Dinno-DEV
 - [Zen Better New Tab Button](https://github.com/themaster5209/zen-better-new-tab-button) by themaster5209
 - Custom Toolbar Icon.
-I actually wrote this one myslef.
+I actually wrote this one myself.
 SVG retrieved from https://icon-sets.iconify.design/.
 I forgot which one.